Free oscillations of a standing surface wave and its mechanical analogue: Introduction

 Our interest here is concerned with \textit{finite amplitude}, standing waves and their stability.
-Such waves often appear on an air-water interface, originating from an inital interface distortion, sans any external forcing except for what is applied initially.
+Such waves often appear on an air-water interface, originating from an initial interface distortion, without any external forcing except for what is applied initially.
 Apart from fundamental relevance, these natural oscillations are often also of engineering significance.
-For instance, a problem of interest to coastal engineers designing circular harbours connected to the open ocean, is to predict the natural frequencies of the ocean surface contained within the circular ocean basin, in order to preclude the occurence of resonant sieches\cite{CoastalWiki,mack1962periodic, miles1974harbor}.
-Computing the shape of the ocean surface for \textit{finite-amplitude}, time-periodic oscillations (with gravitational restoring force), even for such a common geometry as a cylindrical basin is an ardous task, requiring lengthy analytical calculations\cite{mack1962periodic}.
+For instance, a problem of interest to coastal engineers designing circular harbours connected to the open ocean, is to predict the natural frequencies of the ocean surface contained within the circular ocean basin, in order to preclude the occurrence of resonant seiches \cite{CoastalWiki,mack1962periodic, miles1974harbor}.
+Computing the shape of the ocean surface for \textit{finite-amplitude}, time-periodic oscillations (with gravitational restoring force), even for such a common geometry as a cylindrical basin is an arduous task, requiring lengthy analytical calculations \cite{mack1962periodic}.
 Further complexities arise from the fact that such finite amplitude, natural oscillations, are often unstable at large oscillation amplitude, leading to aperiodic behaviour and distortion of the interface shape with complicated accompanying wave dynamics.
-Not surprisingly, analysing these instabilities requires significant numerical \cite{zhu2003three} or analytical effort towards accurately obtaining the nonlinear, time-periodic, base-state \cite{concus1962standing,saffman1979note, schwartz1981semi,rottman1982steep,rycroft2013computation}, whose linear stability is then sought\cite{Mercer1992,zhu2003three}.
-This is done either through Floquet analysis \cite{Mercer1992}, Bloch analysis\cite{Cross_Greenside_2009} or alternatively employing weakly nonlinear equations such as the Zakharov equation \cite{okamura1984instabilities}.
+Not surprisingly, analyzing these instabilities requires significant numerical \cite{zhu2003three} or analytical effort towards accurately obtaining the nonlinear, time-periodic, base-state \cite{concus1962standing,saffman1979note, schwartz1981semi,rottman1982steep,rycroft2013computation}, whose linear stability is then sought \cite{Mercer1992,zhu2003three}.
+This is done either through Floquet analysis \cite{Mercer1992}, Bloch analysis \cite{Cross_Greenside_2009} or alternatively employing weakly nonlinear equations such as the Zakharov equation \cite{okamura1984instabilities}.
+Inspired by the analogy with the mechanical oscillator, we will show in section \ref{sec:stabilityInterfacial} that a simplified Mathieu-like equation, captures linear stability properties qualitatively, of the standing wave.